Battery and Charger Buying Guide 2021

 Best Unprotected 21700:

-Some flashlights, or even some 18650 batteries, have internal charging mechanisms, using USB (micro, or USB-C) or magnetic chargers.
-These are very popular with the consumer market, and are generally of high quality in reputable flashlight brands.
-Be aware that some magnetic charging connections need to be kept away from conductive materials such as steel wool so as to avoid a short circuit!
+Most consumer grade, and some enthusiast grade Li-ion battery flashlights now have internal charging mechanisms, using USB (micro, or USB-C) or magnetic chargers.
+In some cases, the charging port is in the battery.
+As long as you buy from reputable flashlight brands, the quality should be high (unlike a few years ago).
+Be aware that some magnetic charging connections need to be kept away from conductive materials such as steel wool so as to avoid a short circuit and resulting fire!

-I would highly recommend purchasing dedicated multi chemistry chargers (NiMH and Li-ion) that allow you to keep an eye on voltage, or have battery analysing functionality such as internal resistance, and capacity testing.
-I no longer recommend any basic Li-ion chargers without voltage display, or budget analysing chargers with documented QC issues.
+If any of your flashlights do not have internal charging, you want to keep a better eye on your battery voltage, or you need to charge lots of batteries at the same time, I would highly recommend purchasing dedicated multi chemistry chargers (NiMH and Li-ion).
+These allow you to monitor battery voltage, or even battery analyzing functionality such as internal resistance, and capacity testing.
+I no longer recommend any basic Li-ion chargers without voltage display, or budget analysing chargers with documented QC issues, which is why some popular chargers (such as from Liitokala and MiBoxer) are not on this list.

 Best NiMH/Li-ion Chargers (voltage display):

-– Nitecore UMS4 – Nitecore’s most advanced charger
+– Nitecore UMS4 – Nitecore’s most advanced 4 slot charger

 – GyrFalcon All-88 – best 8 slot charger